nbpeterson3/CSI-GEP/README.md

 # CSI-GEP
-Consensus and Scalable Interpretations of Gene Expression Programs in Single Cells
+Consensus and Scalable Interpretations of Gene Expression Programs in Single Cells.\

-## Benchmarking
-We show a complete example of benchmarking analysis on a simulated dataset with 250,000 cells and 25,000 genes.
-The simulated data is stored at simulated_data/.\
-Insert figure here.\
-Details can be found in Readme.md at benchmarking/.
+We provide a bash file for submitting jobs on HPC and all scripts package dependencies can be found at CSI-GEP/.

 ## Docker
-We provide Docker images that minimize conplexity of configuration, and a step-by-step general instruction on running it on HPC.
+We provide Docker images that minimize complexity of configuration, and a step-by-step general instruction of running it on HPC.
 1. On your local host, pull Docker images:
    ```
    docekr pull ghcr.io/geeleherlab/csi-gep_py:latest